-- (A) One to six poems may be used. - (B) If performing a single selection, the source shall be published, printed material; internet material shall be published concurrently in hard copy. - (C) If multiple selections are used, one selection may be unpublished. - (D) Selections from plays or screenplays, movies, and monologues shall not be used. - (E) Song lyrics published only as music may be used, but for transition purposes only. - (F) No contestant shall use the same poet in more than one category in the contest. - (G) No contestant shall use selections from the same literary work more than one year at UIL State Meet. - (H) Selections shall be read in the English translation; however, incidental use of foreign language words and phrases in any selection may be used as in the original.
+- (A) One to six poems may be used. - (B) If performing a single selection, the poem shall be published, printed material; internet material shall be poetry published concurrently in hard copy. - (C) If multiple poems are used, one poem may be unpublished. - (D) Selections from plays or screenplays, movies, and monologues shall not be used. - (E) Song lyrics published as music only and not as poetry may be used, but their use shall be limited to transitions between the poems. - (F) No contestant shall use the same poet in more than one category in the contest. - (G) No contestant shall use selections from the same literary work more than one year at UIL State Meet. - (H) Selections shall be read in the English translation; however, incidental use of foreign language words and phrases in any selection may be used as in the original.